View on GitHub

 PassWeaver API

-PassWeaver API is an enterprise-scale, collaborative secrets manager API.
+PassWeaver API is a stateless, enterprise-scale, collaborative secrets manager API.
 It allows to safely store and retreive sensitive data, such as sites passwords, API credentials, network passwords… in other words any information that needs to be encrypted, protected, monitored, shared.

 It’s collaborative, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.